 Acquire Supplies and Software

-Get all the equipment that you will need to provide your services.
+Get all the equipment that you will need to begin starting your tax preparation business.
 Reliable internet access, supplies, and tax software are all necessary parts of your tax preparation business.
 This is just scratching the surface of what you may need as you grow, but at least this will allow you to get started.

 Build a website

 Consult other tax preparation business sites for creation and hosting details or have a professional build one for your business.
 Having a website will help your customers find you and will also be a way for you to publish the services that you offer.
 SEO strategy and outreach opportunities will be easy ways to increase your customer-base moving forward.

 Open a Merchant Account